The personality we think is key…

 When I first started researching what it would take to succeed as a webcam model I came across a lot of advice that said personality is key, said you have to be outgoing, said you have to be bubbly and enthusiastic.
 I got the impression that there’s a particular type of personality that is kind of expected in this industry.

 I’m an introvert.
-I don’t fit the bubbly, outgoing box.
+I don’t fit into that bubbly, outgoing box.
 I’m not particularly friendly.
 I’ve never been particularly fond of people, frankly.
 I think a lot of people are dumb.
-I’m working through that.

-So when I first started I kind of had this idea that I had to kind of crank up the volume on myself in order to keep people’s interest, in order to seduce people.
+So when I first started I kind of had this idea that I had to crank up the volume on myself in order to keep people’s interest, in order to seduce people.
 And for years I wore makeup*, did the lingerie thing, mastered various poses and facial expressions.
-I’m not trying anymore, because it’s not me.
+I don’t do all that anymore, because it’s not me.

 …might negatively affect your long term mental health.

 Years of trying to make myself fit my idea of someone else’s expectation of me led to burnout, led to severe mental illness, depression, anxiety.
 I was unable to work at all for an extended period of time.